zzonyo/trust-docs-test/source/index.html.md

-## Cancel Position Change Data Subscription
+## Unsubscribe Position Change Data

 #### After successfully connected with the WebSocket API, sending the data in following format to the server to cancel data subscription: